argyili/argyili.github.io/_pages/about.md

 ## News

-- April 2024 - One-month visit to the University of New South Wales, Canberra, Australia
+- Apr 2024 - One-month visit to the University of New South Wales, Canberra, Australia

 - Mar 2024 - Presented in [the 11th SICE Multi-Symposium on Control Systems](https://mscs2024.sice-ctrl.jp/)